David Packer (artist): Exhibitions and residencies

-Described as an artist “not unaccustomed to functioning outside of his element,” Packer has also shown overseas, often as part of an extended stay at an international residency.
-This includes three one person shows in Morocco, two in 2012, in Rabat at LeCube Independent Art Room and in Fez as part of the Fez Sacred Music Festival, and in 2019 at Jardin Anima, Marrakech.
-He has also shown in Tokyo, during a residency at Youkobu Artist in Residence, as well as in Vallauris, France, with a show called Pèlerinage.
-Other residencies include MacDowell, Yaddo, and Virginia Center for the Creative Arts.

 Collections and curating

 Packer’s work is included in the public collections of the Carnegie Museum of Art, the John Michael Kohler Arts Center, and the Museum of Art and Design.
-Private collections include those of Sonny Kamm, Kate Shepherd, Nawal Slaoui, and Jack Zipes.
-Between 2015 and 2018, Packer curated three exhibitions at Spring/Break Art Show.

 Travel and other projects

-Traveling, both for its own sake or as an artist, is an important part of Packer’s practice.
-He has visited four continents: some countries visited include Australia, Belgium, Cambodia, France, Greece, India, Mexico, Spain, Syria, and Thailand.

 The first time Packer was a Fulbright Scholar to Morocco, in Fez in 2011, after three exhibitions of his own work there, he wrote a book on the diversity of Moroccan ceramics.
-The Earth has Three Colors: a celebration of Moroccan ceramics is the first full-length publication to provide a comprehensive overview of the ceramics of Morocco; this hardbound edition, with 280 pages and ten chapters, written in English with a French translation, was published in 2019 by Mazda Publishers.
-That same year, he received a Core Fulbright Scholar award to Morocco to continue research and promote his book.
-Since the book was published, including a successful crowdfunding campaign, Packer has given numerous lectures, including Greenwich House Pottery in the United States, and the American Legation, Tangier and the Villa des Arts, Rabat in Morocco.
+The Earth has Three Colors: a celebration of Moroccan ceramics/ That same year, he received a Core Fulbright Scholar award to Morocco to continue research and promote his book.

 Biography, education, and teaching

 Packer was born in Amersham, England in 1960 and has lived in the United States since 1983, including Washington DC, Miami, Tallahassee and, since 1994, New York City.
 He is a dual British and American citizen and currently maintains a studio in Long Island City.

 Art school in the United Kingdom included Buckinghamshire College of Further Education (1979–80) and Bristol School of Art (1980-83) where Packer received a BFA in ceramics.
 He finished his formal education in the United States at Florida State University, graduating with an MFA in Studio Art in 1994.

 Packer has taught ceramics, including tile making and wheel throwing, drawing, and computer art: schools include Greenwich House Pottery, the Crafts Students League, both in New York City, and Western Carolina University, including the graduate program.

 Packer met his wife, artist Margaret Lanzetta, at Exit Art in 1995.